alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 there's no room for ambiguity and that's something and you know that's something
+I think perhaps you know often we would benefit from

+{% slide suspicious-minds 52 %}

-I think perhaps you know often we would benefit from one other thing the aviation is redundant I think we should steal for the software industry is checklists so when planes first set off
+ one other thing the
+aviation is redundant I think we should steal for the software industry is checklists so when planes first set off